jugosack/blog-app-rails/README.md

 # 📖<a name="about-project">Rails Blog App</a>

 > "Rails Blog App" This project involves building a blog application using Ruby on Rails with the ability to create & view blog posts, commenting, like functionality.
 The app use PostgreSQL as its database management system.
 The goal is to create a user-friendly and responsive web application that allows users to easily create and share their blog posts.
+Added Devise to allow users to make requests.

 <details>
   <summary>Tech stacks</summary>